amarjotgill/origin-bound-cookies/draft-origin-bound-cookies-amarjotgill-protocol.md

 Below is the definition of the source-scheme attribute.

 {:quote}
 > A cookie's source-scheme.
-It is initially "unset".
+It is initially "unset" and is a string type.

 Then add the concept of scheme matching which helps to simplify checking if a cookie would match a scheme value We can do that by adding a new section under [Section 5.3 of COOKIES](https://httpwg.org/http-extensions/draft-ietf-httpbis-layered-cookies.html#name-subcomponent-algorithms).